Preschool Office Manager and Admissions Assistant

 B.A., Education, Wake Forest University

 Leslie joined The Raleigh School in June 2017.
 She was the office manager and then director of admissions at Burlington Day School for thirteen years before beginning a career with Snowman Software, where she was product manager for a school administration software program.
-Leslie has two grown children and will become a grandmother this fall.
+Leslie has two grown children and is a proud grandmother as of October 2017.
 In addition to her plans to spoil her granddaughter, Leslie enjoys traveling, reading, biking and hanging out with friends.